 The biggest part of preparing for year-end is bringing your bookkeeping 100% up to date.
-This means catching up on all income and expense transactions, avoiding common errors, and performing thorough bank reconciliation.
+This means catching up on all income and expense transactions, avoiding common errors, and completing your bank reconciliation(s).

 The first step is making sure all relevant transactions have been entered in Wave, and categorized accurately.
-Categorizing transactions accurately ensures your reports are filled with the essential data you need to file your taxes.
+Categorizing transactions accurately ensures your reports contain the essential data you need to file your taxes.

-Categorizing your transactions is easy, but there are a few common bookkeeping errors to avoid while you're making sure everything is ready to file.
+Categorizing your transactions is easy, but there are a few common bookkeeping errors to avoid while you're making sure everything is ready to go.

 Here's how to avoid the most common errors: